-Established by Governor Mills by Executive Order (PDF), the Elder Justice Coordinating Partnership is assembling private sector and public sector experts representing a wide array of disciplines to develop an Elder Justice Roadmap to address Maine’s response to and prevention of elder abuse in all its forms.
+Established by Governor Mills by Executive Order (PDF), the Elder Justice Coordinating Partnership assembled private sector and public sector experts representing a wide array of disciplines to develop an Elder Justice Roadmap to address Maine’s response to and prevention of elder abuse in all its forms.

 The United States Department of Justice estimates that one in nine people over the age of 60 will be abused or exploited every year, for an estimated 33,000 victims of elder abuse in Maine alone.
 Recognizing the value of a multi-disciplinary approach and Maine’s proven track record of success with multi-disciplinary efforts, Governor Mills constituted the Partnership to combat this growing health, justice, financial and social crisis.

-In developing the historic Elder Justice Roadmap, the Partnership will:
+In developing the Elder Justice Roadmap, the Partnership was tasked with:

-- Identify challenges to the prevention of, detection of, and response to elder abuse;
+- Identifying challenges to the prevention of, detection of, and response to elder abuse;

-- Develop strategic priorities across the public and private sectors to prevent and respond to elder abuse; and
+- Developing strategic priorities across the public and private sectors to prevent and respond to elder abuse; and

-- Make recommendations regarding direct services, education, public policy, and data collection and evaluation, including legislative changes, if any.
+- Making recommendations regarding direct services, education, public policy, and data collection and evaluation, including legislative changes, if any.